AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 Often, custom tools are created which can convert code such as the code above into MLIR automatically.
-For this example, such a tool is trivial to write since I chose the API for the library to match the Tensor + Linalg level of abstraction in MLIR.
-Often times people do things the other way around, the build a level of abstraction in MLIR which matches their pre-existing APIs; however, for this tutorial, I wanted to use the core MLIR dialects.
+For this example, such a tool is trivial to write since I chose the API for the library to match the Linalg on Tensor level of abstraction in MLIR.
+Often times people do things the other way around: they build a level of abstraction in MLIR which matches their pre-existing APIs; however, for this tutorial, I wanted to use the core MLIR dialects.

-I chose to enter the Tensor + Linalg level of abstraction for this demo since this is a common abstraction used by the key users of MLIR (TensorFlow and PyTorch).
+I chose to enter the Linalg on Tensor level of abstraction for this demo since this is a common abstraction used by the key users of MLIR (such as TensorFlow and PyTorch).
 It is also a very interesting level of abstraction.

 I converted the code above into MLIR code by hand.
 This code can be found in